 Best Freelance Platforms for Beginners:

-🔹 PeoplePerHour – Ideal for hourly projects
+- PeoplePerHour – Best for hourly projects and long-term clients

 When applying for jobs, personalize your proposals to focus on the client’s needs rather than just listing your skills.